maavumich/project0/docs/assignment.md

 --------------------------------------------------------------------------------
 Part 1 is meant to teach the very basics of C++ syntax, such as structure of a program, variables and types, constants, operators, and basic I/O (input and output)

-First, you should go to [c++.com] (www.cplusplus.com/doc/tutorial/), read the sections under "Basics of C++" and attempt to use them yourself and then complete the solution to exercise1.
+First, you should go to "Part 1 C++ Basics" on the slides.
+Read through the slides, run the example code, then complete the solution to exercise1.

 ### Exercise 1:
 Write a program that converts farenheit to celsius.
 It should accept the temperature in farenheit